 Compressors are often also offered used on various online marketplaces.
-To buy a high quality compressor used for little money is certainly not reprehensible.
+To buy a high-quality compressor used for little money is certainly not a bad idea.
 However, when buying used compressors, you should pay special attention to whether all important components are available and functional.
 The best is a personal conversation with the seller!

 So the first thing that is important is that the equipment and performance of the compressor is right.
 In particular, it should be maintenance-free and durable.
 Unlike guns, of which a few different models will accumulate with increasing demands, the compressor can remain a loyal part of your basic equipment over the years.
 Therefore, you should not necessarily choose the cheapest model, but you don’t have to buy the high-end version either.

 The price alone is not decisive, but at the moment a strong indicator of which of the above features are guaranteed in which quality.

 In order to give you an overview of different airbrush compressors, we have tested the best airbrush compressors in different price ranges.
 For comparison, we have a wide range of different compressors in the review.

 IWATA-MEDEA Studio Series Power Jet Pro